techgrounds/techgrounds-JonBoers/03_Security/SEC-03.md

 The principle of least privilege strikes a balance between usability and security to safeguard critical data and systems by minimizing the attack surface, limiting cyberattacks, enhancing operational performance and reducing the impact of human error.

 What Are the Benefits of the Principle of Least Privilege?

-The principle of least privilege:
+The principle of least privilege;
 Minimizes the attack surface, diminishing avenues a malicious actor can use to access sensitive data or carry out an attack by protecting superuser and administrator privileges.
 Reduces malware propagation by not allowing users to install unauthorized applications.
 The principle of least privilege also stops lateral network movement that can launch an attack against other connected devices by limiting malware to the entry point.
 Improves operational performance with reductions in system downtime that might otherwise occur as a result of a breach, malware spread or incompatibility issues between applications.
 Safeguards against human error that can happen through mistake, malice or negligence.

-The benefits of PoLP for modern applications
+*The benefits of PoLP for modern applications*
 The principle of least privilege is all about providing the minimum amount of privilege possible for users to get their work done.
 Unfortunately, legacy security solutions require organizations to allow access to a broad range of IP addresses, port ranges and protocols in order to use SaaS and other modern apps that use dynamic IPs and ports.
 This approach violates the principle of least privilege, creating a huge security gap that can be exploited by an attacker or malware.

 ZTNA 2.0 enables comprehensive usage of the principle of least privilege with Prisma Access and its patented App-ID functionality to provide dynamic identification of all users, devices and applications as well as application functions across any and all protocols and ports.
 For administrators, this enables very fine-grained access control to finally implement true least-privileged access.